BioContainers/specs/README.md

 The next sections explain in details the presented workflow:

  * (i) How to request a workflow
+ * (ii) Use a BioContainer
+ * (iii) Developing containers

 #### 2.4.1 How to Request a Container

-Users can request a container by opening an issue in the [sandbox repository] (http://github.com/BioContainers/sandbox/issues).
+Users can request a container by opening an issue in the [sandbox repository] (http://github.com/BioContainers/sandbox/issues) `(In the previous workflow this is the first step performed by user henrik)`.
 The issue should contains the name of the software, the url of the code or binary to be package and information about the software [see BioContainers specification](http://github.com/BioContainers/container-specs.md).
 When the containers is deploy and fully functional, the issue will be close by the developer or the contributor to BioContainers.

+#### 2.4.2 Use a BioContainer.

+When a container is deploy and the developer close the issue in GitHub the user `(henrik)` received a notification that the container is ready.
+The user can then used [docker](http://www.docker.com) or [rkt](https://coreos.com/rkt/docs/latest/) to pull or fetch the corresponding container.

 3. Developing containers